,

 Class No

-98 One jar of any other Soft Fruit Jam
+97 One Jar of Any Other Soft Fruit Jam

-100 Cake using a vegetable in the ingredients - own recipe, ingredients to be displayed
+101 Cherry Cake – own recipe, ingredients to be displayed

 SECTION J CHILDREN’S CLASSES